Shelly855/connect4-terminal/README.md

 # Connect 4 – Terminal Version

-This is the **original terminal-based version** of the Connect 4 game, developed before transitioning to a GUI.
+An **original terminal-based version** of a [Connect 4 game](https://github.com/Shelly855/connect4-ai), developed before transitioning to a GUI.

 ---